Solea™ Operation Manual SOTIRIA Technology · Version 260220

 • Measures magnetic field in each axis (X, Y, Z) in nT

-• The variation output highlights sudden magnetic field anomalies, unaffected by slow geomagnetic drift
+• The deviation output is generally the most useful result, as it highlights sudden magnetic field anomalies, unaffected by slow geomagnetic field changes or long-term magnetic drift

 2.2 Acoustic Sensor